apache/submarine/docs/userdocs/k8s/api/notebook.md

 # Notebook API Reference

-> Note: The Notebook API is in the alpha stage which is subjected to incompatible changes in
+> Note: The Notebook API is in the alpha stage which is subjected to incompatible changes in future releases.
-> future releases.

-## Create notebook instance
+## Create a notebook instance
 `POST /api/v1/notebook`

 **Example Request**